 - Hall Monitor

-Training is provided for each OSCE the week leading up to the exam.
-At this time, support staff come together to hear a brief presentation follow by a set-up session.
+A training session is provided for each OSCE on the Friday evening before the exam where all support staff come together to hear a brief presentation follow by a set-up session.
 This will be communicated in our email correspondence prior.
 At the training session, each support staff will be given detailed materials including schedules, maps, role descriptions and instructions which they are expected to go through before beginning their shift.

-On exam days, staff may be required to arrive early and make sure their track is ready.
+On exam days, some staff may be required to arrive early and make sure their track is ready.
 Exams are run in administrations (cohorts of students).
 There are typically three administrations per exam day, with approximately 70-90 students/candidates taking the exam at once.
 Each administration is approximately 2 – 2.5 hours in length with 30-40 minute breaks between administrations, during which staff will be setting up for the next cohort.

 At the end of each exam day, staff members are either required to reset their track for the next day, or take down their section upon completion of exam weekend.

 Note: UBC employees may not be eligible to work some OSCEs as Support Staff.
 Priority will be given to those who are available to work all days of the exam (eg. Friday and Saturday).
 Not all staff will be contacted for every exam depending on the evolving needs of the program.

 UBC hires on the basis of merit and is committed to employment equity.
 We encourage all qualified persons to apply.
 Canadians and permanent residents of Canada will be given priority.